The 5th Amendment of the Bill of Rights protects us with many rights.

 It’s legal to decline any question asked by police, even if you have been subpoenaed as a witness in a criminal case.
 Furthermore, refusing to answer questions could be a wise decision, especially if your answers could be interpreted in more than one way.

-If you’re not sure whether or not to answer questions from police, you should politely decline and then consult an attorney.
+If you’re not sure whether or not to answer questions from the police, you should politely decline and then consult an attorney.
 This is much better than making a potentially incriminating admission.

 However, if you do answer questions, you must always be truthful.
 If you are in doubt about whether or not to exercise your right to remain silent, you should seek legal counsel as soon as possible.